Best practice guidance on Tree Management Plans

 This is the Knightsbridge Neighbourhood Forum's 'Best practice guidance on Tree Management Plans'.
-It should be read alongside 'Policy KBR39: Trees' in the Knightsbridge Neighbourhood Plan (the KNP, Neighbourhood Plan or the Plan).
+It should be read alongside 'Policy KBR38: Trees' in the Knightsbridge Neighbourhood Plan (the KNP, Neighbourhood Plan or the Plan).

 In preparing the Neighbourhood Plan, the Knightsbridge Neighbourhood Forum (the Forum, KNF or Neighbourhood Forum) has produced best practice guidance on matters such as community engagement, construction standards and procedures and Tree Management Plans.
-These were consulted upon during the Regulation 14 and Regulation 16 consultations on the Neighbourhood Plan [and adopted subsequently by the Neighbourhood Forum on [date]].
+The contents of this guidance was consulted upon during the Regulation 14 and Regulation 16 consultations on the Neighbourhood Plan.

 Where this guidance includes matters that relate to planning applications rather than procedural matters, they will be treated as material considerations.
 Unlike the Neighbourhood Plan, however, they do not have development plan status.

-- include a vision statement consistent with the requirements of Policy KBR39 (Trees);
+- include a vision statement consistent with the requirements of Policy KBR38 (Trees);

 - identify and address the risks and opportunities of the unique urban forest in the Knightsbridge Neighbourhood Area including the need to avoid the catastrophic loss of some or all of this valuable asset through disease, pests or climate change;